dperique/termi-chat/README.md

 * [chatgptui_to_simply.py](./utilities/chatgptui_to_simple.py)
 * [chatgptui_to_simply.sh](./utilities/chatgptui_to_simple.sh)

-NOTE: if you need to debug, the python script will be preferred.
+NOTE: The python version is preferred; if you need to debug, the python script will be preferred.

 The `chatgpt-exporter` will put a ChatGPT saved conversation (on the left side of the ChatGPT UI) in a json file named after the ChatGPT conversation title.
 The converted file can be loaded